thuanvu301103/CO4031_Data_Warehouse_and_Data_Support_System_Assignment_Weather_Warehouse/README.md

 - Load: load transform data to fact tables
 - Delete cleaned data in `staging_weather_cleaned` and `staging_salinity_cleaned`

+## OLAP Server
+`PostgreSQL` is not an OLAP-specialized database, but it can still serve as an effective OLAP server in many use cases.
+Although it uses row-based storage and is optimized for transactional (OLTP) workloads, PostgreSQL supports powerful analytical features such as `GROUP BY`, `ROLLUP`, `CUBE`, `window functions`, `CTEs`, and `partitioning`.
+These capabilities allow it to handle multi-dimensional analysis and reporting tasks quite well, especially when dealing with medium-sized datasets (from megabytes to tens of gigabytes).
+Extensions like `cstore_fdw`, `TimescaleDB`, and `pg_partman` further enhance its ability to perform OLAP-like operations, including time-series analysis and columnar storage

 ## BI Tool and OLAP operations

 ### Power BI